Signed in as:

 filler@godaddy.com

-Our homeless veterans are constantly in need of Undershorts and T-shirts (Med, Lg, XL), Jeans ( W 33, 34, 36) and Socks.
-Please place any NEW items in the green barrel in the lounge and USED items in the pod in the front of the lodge.
+Jeans ( W 33, 34, 36) Sweatshirts and warm Socks.
+When you clean out your closets please look for jackets, sweaters, long pants and heavy shirts you can donate to our homeless veterans.
+Please place any NEW items in the green barrel in the lounge and USED items in the Pod in the front of the lodge.
+Please mark the container you use for these items so they can be identified!

 As always, a big thank you for your continued support for our veterans!